Games - Artwear - Wisdom Wall Art - Stationery - Homeschooling - Don't Tread On Me - Income Tax Truth - Comment - Home |

 Some folks ARE liable for the tax, and the simple elegance of the "income" tax scheme is its reliance on "information returns" (W-2s, 1099s, and K-1s) made by others about those to whom they pay money, which specifically declare the recipients of the payments to be among those folks, and consequently to also be among those who ARE required to file a return.
 Once such an "information return" has been filed about you, it makes no practical difference who IS (or could be) ACTUALLY liable.
 YOU have been declared by testimony to be one of those persons, whoever or whatever they might be.

 Once such a declaration is made, it must be answered or it will be taken as true, and the filing of a return is the only answer the taxing authorities will recognize.
-There may be "no law" making you, John Doe, personally "liable for the tax or the filing of a return", but there IS a law making ANYONE who received $xxxx.xx "income" liable for those things, and so-and-so has testified that YOU DID.
+There may be "no law" making you, John Doe, personally "liable for the tax or the filing of a return", but there IS a law making ANYONE who received $xxxx.xx of "income" liable for those things, and so-and-so has testified that YOU DID.
 Even if that testimony is wrong, unless and until you rebut it-- and in a legally sufficient manner cognizable by those to whom the "information return" testimony has been made-- you ARE liable, in the eyes of the law.
 (Happily, once that rebuttal HAS been made, in the manner prescribed, the law says plainly that the matter is concluded.)

 (By the way, simply declaring oneself loudly and forcefully to not be a corporation/foreigner/bug-eyed-green-alien/citizen/resident/whatever-your-guru-has-misled-you-to-believe-matters is insufficient and pointless.
 First of all, your "guru" is wrong.
 The tax is not in any way status- or condition-related-- it falls on the conduct of a taxable activity (the amount of which conduct is measured by the receipts procured thereby, which receipts are then somewhat misleadingly called "income"), and nothing else.
 Anyone-- natural or artificial, wherever situated and of whatever status-- is equally capable of having engaged in a taxable activity during the period in which they are said to have done so on an "information return".
 If you don't want to just take my word for it, read this, this and this, and if that doesn't do it for you, whatever is appropriate here.
 In any event, even if you can't let go of the idea that just declaring yourself not to be a "whatever" is somehow sufficient to nullify an allegation of having engaged in a taxable activity, I'm sure you won't dispute that your declaration still has to be made, and in a manner legally appropriate to the allegations you are rebutting.)